 After several years of wildly increasing demand, Polly & Thornton moved the restaurant to its current location, Prince Patio, in 1960.
-The tradition continues with their son and his wife (Courtney & Linnea) and now their children (Kristen, Josh, Sarah, & Kenji).
-The Shed's chile comes directly from the farm and is continuously ground on the premises to guarantee freshness.
+The tradition continues with the Carswell family now in the third generation.
+The Shed’s Chile comes directly from the farm.

 Prince Patio, an adobe hacienda, dates back to 1692, when the king of Spain gave this property to Captain Diego Arias de Quiros in recognition of his services in the reconquest.
 In 1879, this patio acquired its present name when Governor Bradford Prince bought these eighteen rooms built around three patios and established his family here, where they stayed until 1940.